-Furthermore, for the STS-B dataset, as shown in Fig. \ref{fig:rank_comparison} (c), the Magnitude approach selects $\boldeq{b}_q$ as the \baichuanchange{target} bias from medium- to all-data regimes.
+Similarly, for the STS-B dataset, as shown in Fig. \ref{fig:rank_comparison} (c), the Magnitude approach selects $\boldeq{b}_q$ as the \baichuanchange{target} bias from medium- to all-data regimes.
 However, selecting $\boldeq{b}_q$ has a lower performance (i.e., lower Spearman correlation coefficient) than selecting $\boldeq{b}_v$.
-Although the Magnitude approach selects $\boldeq{b}_v$ in the low-data regime, the importance ranking gap between $\boldeq{b}_v$ and $\boldeq{b}_q$ does not align with the observed differences in downstream performance, indicating a lack of adaptability.
+Although the Magnitude approach selects $\boldeq{b}_v$ in the low-data regime, the importance ranking gap between $\boldeq{b}_v$ and $\boldeq{b}_q$ does not align with the observed differences in downstream performance.
 The Fisher approach, on the other hand, suffers from \baichuanchange{the static importance ranking} as before.
-Conversely, our bias-efficient approach reflects the increase performance gap between $\boldeq{b}_v$ and $\boldeq{b}_q$ from low- to medium-data regimes, in line with their changing importance ranking.
-These findings confirm the advantages of our bias-efficient approach over the Magnitude and Fisher approaches.
+Conversely, from low- to medium-data regimes, our approach reflects the increasing performance gap between $\boldeq{b}_v$ and $\boldeq{b}_q$, in line with their changing importance ranking.